paulovieira/hapi-auth-cookie-cache/readme.md

 #### 3) The cookie is valid but the uuid doesn't correspond to any value in the cache

 When we try to get the cached value (using the internal catbox policy in `validateFunc`), the value will be undefined.
 The callback to `validateFunc` is called with false in the 2nd argument.
-'hapi-auth-cookie' will then call `unauthenticated`, so the code proceeds as in the above cases.
+`hapi-auth-cookie` will then call `unauthenticated` and the code proceeds as in the above cases.

 In this case the cookie will also be deleted in the client if the option `scheme.clearInvalid` is true (there is a call to `reply.unstate`  just before the call to `unauthenticated`).

-#### 4) The cookie is valid and there is a corresponding value in the cache, but it has expired
+#### 4) The cookie is valid and there is a corresponding value in the store/table, but it has expired

 Similar to the previous case: when we try to get the cached value (in `validateFunc`) the value will be undefined.
+From the point of view of the user of the catbox policy, it's as if there was no value.

 #### Notes

 - An expired value in the cache might or might not be deleted in the database/store.
 In principle it should be, but that's a concern of the catbox client being used to interface with that database.
-However when we try to get the value using the catbox policy method 'get', the argument in the callback will be null.
+However when we try to get the value using the catbox policy method 'get', the argument in the callback will be undefined.
 - If there is some internal error when obtaining the value from the cache, the callback to `validateFunc` will be called with that error and `hapi-auth-cookie` will execute the same steps as in case 3.

-**Conclusion:** in all 4 cases the cookie will be cleared in the client (if it exists and if the option `scheme.clearInvalid` is set).
+**Conclusion:** in all the 4 cases the cookie will be cleared in the client (if it exists and if the option `scheme.clearInvalid` is set).
 The response should be a 302 redirection (defined in the handler, which should check `request.auth.isAuthenticated`).

 ## Redirection flow from /login to /dashboard

-There is a sort of 'inverse' relation betweet the /login and the /dashboard routes, depending on whether the client is authenticated or not.
+It is natural to have a kind of 'inverse' relation betweet the /login and the /dashboard routes (both implemented by the user), depending on whether the client is authenticated or not.

 #### 1) if client IS authenticated
 - GET /login -  should redirect to /dashboard